uwueviee/selfbutt/getting-started.md

 ---

 Before you start, you will need to realize that selfbots are against Discord's ToS.
+You will also need to download [NodeJS](https://nodejs.org/).
+Make sure you are downloading the current version, not the LTS version.

 Now we got that out of the way, let's get to filling our config file!